Jennifer Mayo

 About Jennifer Mayo

-Jennifer Mayo is a fifth-generation Oklahoman who has spent her career working on food access and public health through government-funded programs and community partnerships.
+Jennifer Mayo is a fifth-generation Oklahoman who has spent the last decade working in the nonprofit sector on access to essential resources and community programs.

 Jennifer holds a bachelor’s degree in Health Education and Promotion and a master’s degree in Entrepreneurship from Oklahoma State University.